mrfr05t/Mr.Peter/README.md

 Dim php As String = "yourphpfilename.php?" & "folder="
 ```
  - Just compile it and send it to the victim thats all !!

+ ## Disclaimer:
+**This tool is supposed to be used only on authorized systems.
+Any unauthorized use of this tool without explicit permission is illegal.**